BadgerOps/resin-octoprint/README.md

 2. Create a new RaspberryPi3 application (might work on 1 and 2, but it's not been tested)
 3. Clone this repo
+4. If you don't want to run the latest (master branch) OctoPrint code, select a tag [from the repo](https://github.com/foosel/OctoPrint/tree/master) and update Dockerfile.template tag.
+For example, 1.3.2 would look like:

+   `ARG tag=1.3.2`

-4. Copy the git remote command and add resin to this repo as a remote
+5. Copy the git remote command and add resin to this repo as a remote
-5. Push the code up to resin: `git push resin master`
+6. Push the code up to resin: `git push resin master`
-6. While your image builds, download ResinOS and provision a device
+7. While your image builds, download ResinOS and provision a device
-7. Connect the device to your printer
+8. Connect the device to your printer
-8. Watch the dashboard.
+9. Watch the dashboard.
 Once the application has downloaded and started, go to the device's IP address (found in the dashboard) and follow the instructions

 Note: Data is persisted in the `/data` partition on the device itself, so it's